U1F30C/librarian/readme.md

 ## Todo:
 - Remove ghost keys from index, the search should not include missing files based on the cached index.
   - Also, I suggest not removing them from the text cache since they can be later used if the file is found again (related to the first point)
-- Implement a unifying indexer to hide the use of multiple indexers and unify the search
-- Implement the lunr search tool and test its performance
-- Try a custom index

 ## Notes
  - The elasticlunr index hit the max callstack while being serialized.
 I reckon it'd hit it again evantuaally if I just try to increase the limit so that's deprecated.